HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 This is concerning as in 2022 it was already high at 25% of desktop sites and 24% of mobile sites.

-Similarly, using role="none" also removes the element's semantics.
-This year, 5% of sites used role="none", down from 11% in 2022.
+Similarly, using `role="none"` also removes the element's semantics.
+This year, 5% of sites used `role="none"`, down from 11% in 2022.
 While it may be useful in rare cases, such as when a `<table>` is used purely for layout, it generally should be used cautiously as it can be detrimental to accessibility.

-Most browsers disregard role="presentation" and role="none" when exposing a role in the accessibility tree for focusable elements, including links and inputs, or elements with a tabindex attribute.
-However, if an element with these roles includes global ARIA states or properties (such as aria-describedby), the role may be ignored.
+Most browsers disregard `role="presentation"` and `role="none"` when exposing a role in the accessibility tree for focusable elements, including links and inputs, or elements with a tabindex attribute.
+However, if an element with these roles includes global ARIA states or properties (such as `aria-describedby`), the role may be ignored.

 ### Labeling elements with ARIA

 In addition to the DOM, browsers have an <a href="https://developer.mozilla.org/docs/Glossary/Accessibility_tree">accessibility tree</a> that represents it, containing details about HTML elements such as accessible names, descriptions, roles, and states.
 This information is communicated to assistive technologies through accessibility APIs.

-An element's accessible name can come from its content (e.g., button text), attributes (e.g., image alt attribute), or associated elements (e.g., a label linked to a form control).
+An element's accessible name can come from its content (e.g., button text), attributes (e.g., image `alt` attribute), or associated elements (e.g., a label linked to a form control).
 There is a hierarchy used to determine the source of the accessible name when multiple sources are available.
 For further reading on accessible names, Léonie Watson's article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">"What is an accessible name?"</a> is a valuable resource.

 {{ figure_markup(
   image="top10-aria-attributes.png",
   caption="Top 10 ARIA attributes.",
-  description="A bar chart showing aria-label is used by 65% of sites, aria-hidden by 63%, aria-expanded by 35% and 34%, aria-live by 29% and 28%, aria-controls by 29% and 28%, aria-labelledby by 27% and 26%, aria-current by 25% and 26%, aria-haspopup by 25% and 23%, aria-describedby by 18% and 16%, and finally aria-atomic by 15% and 14%.",
+  description="A bar chart showing `aria-label` is used by 65% of sites, `aria-hidden` by 63%, `aria-expanded` by 35% and 34%, `aria-live` by 29% and 28%, `aria-controls` by 29% and 28%, `aria-labelledby` by 27% and 26%, `aria-current` by 25% and 26%, `aria-haspopup` by 25% and 23%, `aria-describedby` by 18% and 16%, and finally `aria-atomic` by 15% and 14%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=859350702&format=interactive",
   sheets_gid="941417225",
   sql_file="common_element_attributes.sql"
   )
 }}

-Two ARIA attributes that aid in assigning accessible names are aria-label and aria-labelledby.
+Two ARIA attributes that aid in assigning accessible names are `aria-label` and `aria-labelledby`.
 These attributes are given precedence over natively derived accessible names and should be used sparingly and only when necessary.
 Testing accessible names with screen readers and involving individuals with disabilities is crucial to ensure that the names are helpful and do not hinder accessibility.

-We observed that almost 66% of pages evaluated featured at least one element with the aria-label attribute (up from 58% for desktop and 57% in mobile in 2022), making it the most frequently used ARIA attribute for accessible names.
-Additionally, 26.7% of desktop pages and 25.5% of mobile pages had at least one element with the aria-labelledby attribute (both are up 2% from 2022 data).
+We observed that almost 66% of pages evaluated featured at least one element with the `aria-label` attribute (up from 58% for desktop and 57% in mobile in 2022), making it the most frequently used ARIA attribute for accessible names.
+Additionally, 26.7% of desktop pages and 25.5% of mobile pages had at least one element with the `aria-labelledby` attribute (both are up 2% from 2022 data).
 This trend suggests that while more elements are being assigned accessible names, it might also indicate a rise in elements lacking visual labels.
 This can be challenging for users with cognitive disabilities and voice input users.

 {{ figure_markup(
   image="button-name-sources.png",
-  caption="Button accessible name source.", description="A bar chart showing the contents are used for 59% of desktop buttons and 57% of mobile buttons, aria-label attribute is used for 24%, there is no accessible name for 10% and 12%, the value attribute is used for 6% and 5%, title attribute is used for 1% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1222426699&format=interactive", sheets_gid="883063802", sql_file="button_name_sources.sql"
+  caption="Button accessible name source.", description="A bar chart showing the contents are used for 59% of desktop buttons and 57% of mobile buttons, `aria-label` attribute is used for 24%, there is no accessible name for 10% and 12%, the value attribute is used for 6% and 5%, title attribute is used for 1% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1222426699&format=interactive", sheets_gid="883063802", sql_file="button_name_sources.sql"
   )
 }}

 Buttons typically receive their accessible names from their content or ARIA attributes.
 According to <a hreflang="en" href="https://www.w3.org/WAI/ARIA/apg/patterns/button/">ARIA guidelines</a>, it's preferable for an element to derive its accessible name from its content rather than an ARIA attribute if possible.
 We found that 59% of buttons on desktop obtain their accessible names from their text content, a slight drop from 2022 when it was 61%.
-Use of the aria-label attribute is up slightly to 24% on desktop sites and use the aria-label attribute for their accessible names, up from 20% in 2022.
+Use of the `aria-label` attribute is up slightly to 24% on desktop sites and use the `aria-label` attribute for their accessible names, up from 20% in 2022.

-In some cases, aria-label is useful, such as when multiple buttons have the same content but different functions, or when a button contains only an image or icon.
+In some cases, `aria-label` is useful, such as when multiple buttons have the same content but different functions, or when a button contains only an image or icon.

 ## Hiding content

 Sometimes, visual interfaces include redundant elements that aren't beneficial for users of assistive technologies.
-In these cases, aria-hidden="true" can be used to <a hreflang="en" href="https://niquette.ca/articles/hiding-elements/">hide elements from screen readers</a>.
+In these cases, `aria-hidden="true"` can be used to <a hreflang="en" href="https://niquette.ca/articles/hiding-elements/">hide elements from screen readers</a>.
 However, this approach should not be used if removing the element would result in less information for screen reader users compared to what is presented visually.
 Hiding content from assistive technologies should not be a way to bypass content that is difficult to make accessible.

 {{ figure_markup(
-  caption="Had at least one element with the aria-hidden attribute.", content="63%", classes="big-number", sheets_gid="514880281",
+  caption="Had at least one element with the `aria-hidden` attribute.", content="63%", classes="big-number", sheets_gid="514880281",